aschey/icy-metadata/README.md

     let metadata_reader = IcyMetadataReader::new(
         reader,
-        // Since we requested icy metadata, the metadata interval header should be present in the
+        // Since we requested icy metadata, the metadata interval header should be
-        // response.
-This will allow us to parse the metadata within the stream icy_headers.metadata_interval(),
+        // present in the response.
+This will allow us to parse the metadata
+        // within the stream.
+        icy_headers.metadata_interval(),
         // Print the stream metadata whenever we receive new values
         |metadata| println!("{metadata:?}\n"),